 If you do not have a 'rate protection' policy, the insurer will ask you to pay the balance owing on the new rates, or reduce the length of time your advance payment covers.

-If you fall more than two months behind in paying your contributions, your private insurance will lapse and you will not be insured.
+If you fall more than two months behind in paying your contributions, you will not be insured.

 Health insurers may grant suspensions for an agreed period of time, at their own discretion, for circumstances such as working or studying overseas, financial hardship or temporary unemployment.

-During the suspension you will not be able to claim and if you are over the income threshold you will be required to pay the Medicare Levy Surcharge for that period.
-Suspension rules differ between insurers so you should check to see if you will need to serve any waiting periods again.
+During the suspension period you will not be able to make claims.
+If you are over the income threshold, you will be required to pay the Medicare Levy Surcharge for the suspension period.
+Suspension rules differ between insurers so you should check to see if you will need to serve any waiting periods after your suspension period ends.

 Suspending your membership with the agreement of your health insurer will not affect your Lifetime Health Cover (LHC) entitlements, meaning that for LHC purposes you are taken to be retaining your hospital cover.
 If you are paying a LHC loading at the time your membership is suspended, any period of suspension does not count towards the 10 years before your LHC loading is removed.

 Always let your health insurer know about any changes in your circumstances that might affect your cover.
-This includes change of address or contact details, adding newborn children to your policy, or advising of a change in Medicare status.
+This includes change of address or contact details, changes in your family circumstances (e.g. adding newborn children to your policy), going overseas, or advising of a change in Medicare status.

 Keeping your health insurer informed about changes in your circumstances can help to avoid problems when you need to use your health insurance.